 1964 was a critical year in the development and operation of the Columbia River power system.
 It was the year Congress ratified the Columbia River Treaty (September 16), approved the Pacific Northwest Consumer Power Preference Act (August 31), and appropriated money for initial construction of the Pacific Northwest/Pacific Southwest Intertie (legislation approved June 24).
-It also was the year 16 entities in the Northwest, including federal water and power agencies and electric utilities, signed the Pacific Northwest Coordination Agreement, on Sept.
-15 (here is a link to a report on the agreement written for the Power Council in 1989).
+It also was the year 16 entities in the Northwest, including federal water and power agencies and electric utilities, signed the Pacific Northwest Coordination Agreement, on September 15 (also see the report on the agreement written for the Power Council in 1989).
 The agreement commits the participants to coordinate operations of their power plants to maximize their efficiency.

 The PNCA was revised in 1997, in part to recognize dam operations that protect migrating fish in the spring and summer and reduce hydropower generation as a result.
 The agreement currently is in effect through September 15, 2024.

 Through the PNCA, major hydroelectric generating plants and electric systems that serve the Pacific Northwest, including dams on the Columbia River in the United States, are operated as if they are controlled by a single entity.
 This is important because the power generation benefits of the Columbia River Treaty are based on an assumption that the operation of the Columbia River dams will be coordinated between the United States and Canada.
 The PNCA, which was signed just before the treaty was ratified, assures that coordination among dam operators in the United States.

 A key benefit of the agreement is to make low-cost surplus, or “secondary,” power available to the participating members: